promiscuous-io/robust-redis-lock/README.md

-If the lock has expired within the specified `:expire` value then the lock method will return `:recovered`, otherwise it will return `true` if it has been acquired or `false` if it could not be acquired within the specified `:timeout` value.
+If the lock has expired within the specified `:expire` value then the lock method will return `:recovered`, otherwise it will return `true` if it has been acquired or `false` if it could not be acquired.

 Note that if a lock is recovered there is no guarantee that the other process has died vs. that it is a slow running process.
 Therefore be very mindful of what